Margot Leicester

 Margot Leicester (born September 1949) is a British actress.

+Career

-She has appeared in King Charles III (2017) as Camilla and was nominated for an Olivier Award for Best Actress in 1995 for Broken Glass.
+Leicester has appeared in King Charles III (2017) as Camilla and was nominated for an Olivier Award for Best Actress in 1995 for Broken Glass.
 She is also notable for television work such as Families, The Take and Five Days.

 Personal life

 She is married to the director David Thacker.
-The couple lives with their four children in London.
+The couple live with their four children in London.